alloc/alien-dom/docs/quirks.md

 - Effects are not guaranteed to run before the component's first paint.

 - Effects are not guaranteed to run at all, if the component is re-rendered before the effect is triggered.

+### Observable prop values

+- Nested refs have limited support.
+If the prop's value is a ref, it cannot have nested refs.
+For the `class` and `style` props, nested refs are allowed (unless the prop's value is a ref).
+For example, if `class` is an array of two refs, you're good.
+But if `class` is a ref containing an array of two refs, you're not good.